trifork/cheetah-lib-shared-dotnet/docs/articles/Cheetah.Kafka/UsingCheetahKafka.md

 It is possible to configure client behavior both generally for all clients, for specific types of clients and for individual clients.

-The default configuration used by generated clients can be modified when calling `AddCheetahKafka`, while the configuration for individual clients are modified when they are registered.
+The default configuration used by generated clients can be modified when calling `AddCheetahKafka`, while the configuration for individual clients can be modified when the client is registered.

 The below snippet shows configuration of all clients to allow auto-creation of topics, specifies that all created consumer should be in the `my-group` consumer group, then registers two consumers, one of which is explicitly told to use the `the-group` consumer group, and to serialize the key into a string type using the Confluent Kafka Utf8 Deserializer instead of the default json deserializer.